 Migrating from Bamboo

 Migrating continuous integration tools can be hard, so we've put together a guide to help you transition your Bamboo skills to Buildkite.
-This guide is applicable to both Bamboo Sever and Bamboo Cloud.
+This guide is applicable to both Bamboo Server and Bamboo Cloud.

 On this page: